 Another important group of substances which contribute to these qualities of cannabis are terpenes.
 These are the essential oils responsible for its characteristic aroma and flavor.
 Cannabis has an extremely wide spectrum of these substances; for some strains the typical essential oils are limonene or citral, which confer a citrus scent, or linalool, which has a lavender aroma.

-The full version of the article will be included in the CANNABIS THERAPY Magazine #1, to be launched in May 2019.
+The full version of this article will be published in the CANNABIS THERAPY Magazine No.1, available online for free by June 2019.

 Author: Martin Helcman